uwx/recipe-discord/README.md

 welcome!

 ## plugins
-BetterDiscord plugins can be placed in `data\plugins` or `%APPDATA%\BetterDiscord\plugins`
+you can place plugins in `data\plugins` or `%APPDATA%\BetterDiscord\plugins`. they can use the BetterDiscord API or the scriptycord API.

-the recipe comes with the plugins i made for myself, under the same license as the rest of the project.
+this recipe comes with the plugins i made for myself, under the same license as the rest of the project.

 ### API
 since the move to franz, plugins are `require`-d like a regular nodejs module. as such, stuff that you